adoreblvnk/linux_mint_setup/README.md

 1. Right-click panel, then move panel to top.
 2. Menu -> Panel.
 Reduce "Panel Height" to 25.
 3. Menu -> Applets.
-4. Disable "Menu", "Show Desktop", & "Grouped Window List".
+4. Disable "Menu", "Show Desktop" *(off by default in Linux Mint 21.1)*, & "Grouped Window List".
 We will be replacing the default Menu.
 5. Configure "Calendar".
-Enable "Use a Custom Date Format", & type `%B %e %H:%M` for the "Date Format".
+Enable "Use a Custom Date Format", & type `%b %e %H:%M` for the "Date Format".
 6. Under "Download" group, download "Cinnamenu".
 7. Under "Manage" group, enable "Cinnamenu".
 8. Configure "Cinnamenu":